GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 1. [Go to the VPN page](https://console.cloud.google.com/networking/vpn/list?_ga=1.204702416.1585642068.1497031525) in the GCP Console.
 1. Click **Create VPN connection**.
 1. Populate the following fields for the gateway:
     *   **Name** — The name of the VPN gateway.
-This name is displayed in the console and used in by the gcloud tool to reference the gateway.
+This name is displayed in the console and used by the gcloud command-line tool to reference the gateway.
     *   **VPC network** — The VPC network containing the instances the VPN gateway will serve.
 In this case it is `vpn-scale-test-cisco`, a [custom VPC network](https://cloud.google.com/compute/docs/vpc/using-vpc#create-custom-network).
 Ensure this network does not conflict with your on-premises networks.
     *   **Region** — The region where you want to locate the VPN gateway.
 Normally, this is the region that contains the instances you wish to reach.
 Example: `us-east1`
     *   **IP address** — Select a pre-existing [static external IP address](https://cloud.google.com/compute/docs/ip-addresses#reservedaddress).
 If you don't have a static external IP address, you can create one by clicking New static IP address in the pull-down menu.
 Selected `vpn-scale-test0` for this guide.